fieldtrip/website/tutorial/multivariateanalysis.md

 tags: tutorial eeg meg multivariate timelock freq attention MEG-attention
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Multivariate analysis of electrophysiological data

 ## Introduction

 The objective of this tutorial is to give an introduction to multivariate analysis of electrophysiological data.
 Multivariate methods aim to find task-related features in the data which allows prediction of to which task single trials belong.
 Note that this is very different from classical statistical testing, where such features are identified by pooling over multiple trials and/or subjects and where features are typically assumed to be independent.
 In this tutorial, you will learn to apply standard classification algorithms such as the support vector machine to electrophysiological data.
 Furthermore, you will learn about the importance of regularization.
 Note that FieldTrip uses the external Donders Machine Learning Toolbox ([DMLT](https://github.com/distrep/DMLT)) for its multivariate analyses.
 This toolbox requires at least MATLAB distribution 7.6.0.324 (R2008a).

 This tutorial builds on skills acquired in the [preprocessing](/tutorial/preprocessing), [event related averaging](/tutorial/eventrelatedaveraging) and [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorials.

 ## Background

 Multivariate methods present an alternative approach to electrophysiological data analysis.
 They allow statements to be made about the information content available in single trials.
 They also can be used for real-time analysis, which allows for new experimental designs based on the idea of [brain-state dependent stimulation](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3108578/) as well as the development of [brain-computer interfaces](http://iopscience.iop.org/1741-2552/6/4/041001).
 The methods described are also heavily used for the purpose of multivariate analysis in functional neuroimaging.
 For an introduction into the use of these methods please consult the following [tutorial](http://www.ncbi.nlm.nih.gov/pubmed/20600976).

 ## Procedure

 In this tutorial we will use classifiers to analyze a brain-computer interfacing dataset which has been used in this [paper](http://www.sciencedirect.com/science/article/pii/S0893608009001075).
 In short: 275-channel MEG data was acquired while the subject was instructed with a centrally presented cue to covertly attend to the left or to the right visual hemifield (one faulty sensor was removed in the subsequent analyses).
 The experimental question is whether we can predict on a single-trial level to which condition (attention to the left or to the right) the single trials belong.

 The data has already been segmented into the trials of interest using **[ft_definetrial](/reference/ft_definetrial)** and has been preprocessed with **[ft_preprocessing](/reference/ft_preprocessing)**.
 The data has been detrended and downsampled to 300 Hz.
 The trials start at cue offset and end 2.5 seconds later.
 The subject has been attending to either the left or right direction during this period.
 No artifact rejection has been performed.